TobisMa/RSA/README.md

 contains Tools for RSA usage

 ## NOTE
-> A lot of the things below will be fixed in the next days

 `main()`:
 - primes after 100000 are not checked, but assumed to be primes due to time efficiency